The Irish Franciscans in Prague 1629–1786, by Jan Pařez & Hedvika Kuchařová.

 Another great text from Charles University in Prague, this time by: Jaroslav Kos, Jiří Heřt, and Jaroslava Hladíková.
 Revised and updated by Josef Stingl, David Kachlík, and Vladimír Musil.

 – František Čermák.

-PragensisMac, located in Prague, Czech Republic since 1994, comes from a background in politics, press and legislative analysis in the great State of California, is an experienced, one-man proofreading/copyediting organization with over 20 years of experience assisting such agencies, organizations and people as:
+PragensisMac, located in Prague, Czech Republic since 1994, comes from a background in politics, press and legislative analysis in the great State of California, is an experienced, one-man proofreading/copyediting organization with over 20 years of experience assisting such agencies, organizations, and individuals such as:

 Jacket Bros., film production company

 Please contact me (click up there on my “gravatar”) or leave a comment for more information.

 Once again, the work is with the publishing house at Charles University.

 The paper is medical in nature with everything you ever needed to know about the pituitary and various cancers, written by J. Bruna and J. Brunová.

 This time the work is with the publishing house at Charles University.